bljohnsondev/comcutter/README.md

 # Comcutter
 This is a basic container that wraps the [Comskip](https://github.com/erikkaashoek/Comskip) and [Comchap](https://github.com/BrettSheleski/comchap) utilities.
 It utilizes a REST api endpoint to accept filenames for the commercial skipping process.
-I'm planning on using it with the following workflow:
+I'm using it with the following workflow:

 1. OTA shows get recorded by [Jellyin](https://jellyfin.org/) and saved into a *DVR* directory on an NFS share
 2. A Jellyfin post processing script uses *curl* to make a call to this API endpoint
-3. After receiving the API call it uses the Comskip and Comchap utilities to remove commercials
+3. After receiving the API call it uses the Comskip utility to remove commercials
 4. Once the commercial skipping process is complete another post processing script can be called

-Doing it this way will allow me to let an external container separate from Jellyfin handle the commerical skipping procedure.
+Doing it this way allows me to let an external container separate from Jellyfin handle the commerical skipping procedure.
 This can be run on a separate machine as long as there is a volume mount from this container to the NFS share.

 ## Config file
 The config file is a YAML file and looks something like this: